LearnYouSomeComputer/Tools-For-Programming/13-Graphical-User-Interfaces-with-Qt.md

 # Run this once to create your Makefile
 $ qmake

-# ... then this whenever you want to recompile
+# ...then this whenever you want to recompile
 $ make
 ~~~